TERREMEMBER/znbase/docs/content/v2.1/architecture/layered-architecture.md

 title: Layered architecture for queries and storage
 headerTitle: Layered architecture
 linkTitle: Layered architecture
-description: Learn about the layered architecture of YugabyteDB in the query layer and the storage layer.
+description: Learn about the layered architecture of ZNbaseDB in the query layer and the storage layer.
 block_indexing: true
 menu:
   v2.1: